Siirry suoraan sisältöön

 Unemployment benefits

-If you lose your job or get temporarily laid off, you are eligible for earnings-related allowance as a member of an unemployment fund.
-Erto members are members of the Koko unemployment fund.
+If you are a Täysturva, Perusturva or Kevytturva member and you lose your job or get temporarily laid off, you are eligible for earnings-related allowance as a member of the Koko unemployment fund.

 You can get in touch with the Koko fund by either calling their service number 09 4763 7600 (Mon—Thu 10—15, Fri 10–13) or by signing in to Koko fund's e-service.